Aleamotuʻa: Family

 Aleamotuʻa is listed as the 17th child of Mumui, the 13th Tu’i Kanokupolu.
 His mother was Kaufusi, daughter of the first Fielakepa from the Ha’a Havea Lahi clan.

-Aleamotuʻa's wife was Moala, a daughter of Akauola, chief of Taunga.
+Aleamotuʻa's wife was Mele Moala, a daughter of Akauola, chief of Taunga and her mother a daughter of Soakai, chief of Felemea.
 Aleamotuʻa married in a Christian ceremony after he was baptised with his four children on 18 January 1830.
 Moala was baptised on 29 March 1829, was a strong supporter of Christianity.
 She is commonly known by her Tonganised name of Mele (Mary), Moala or Melemoala.
 Mele Moala's brothers were the "Kau Moala" who are part of the fokololo of hau clan.

 On the 29th March, five women were baptised.
 One of these was Moala, the wife of Tubou, a truly sincere and good woman.
 She chose to be called Mary, because it was the name of our Lord's mother, and of her who sat at the Saviour's feet to hear His word.
 She seemed ardently desirous of imitating the conduct of Mary of Bethany.
 She was able to read the written hymns, and had committed several of them to memory.
 At home, she often conducted family worship, rising with the day-light, gathering her household together, giving out a hymn, leading the tune and engaging in prayer.

 Thomas mentioned four children in his writing and the following names are recorded in the Genealogy of Tonga: Ma'afu 'o Tu'i Tonga, Niumeitolu, Lausi'i and Kaifonua 'amanu.
 Ma'afu 'o Tu'i Tonga was later known as Enele or Henele (Henry) Ma'afu 'o Tu'i Tonga, 1st Tu'i Lau of Fiji.